trien-hong/EventTracking/README.md

 # URL to Website
 [Follow the link here to see our Heroku app (may take a few seconds to load after logging in)](https://swe-event-tracker.herokuapp.com/)

-NOTE: Heroku is removing their free tier on November 28, 2022.
-The link above will no longer work after that date.
+NOTE: Heroku is removing their free tier starting on November 28, 2022.
+The link above may or may not be working anymore.

 [https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq)